 Bonus: TSA Pre-Check or Global Entry Reimbursement

-There are seven reasons you should get the IHG Rewards Club Premier card.
-It does have an $89 annual fee that is not waived for the first year.
-You’ll recover that expense with the 80,000 points from the signup bonus the first year and from the free night certificate for the following years.
-I view the IHG card as a great one to sign up for and keep for the long term which fits right into my new card application strategy.
+Those are seven reasons you should get the IHG Rewards Club Premier card.
+You’ll recover the $89 annual fee with the 125,000 points from the signup bonus the first year and from the free night certificate for the following years.
+I view the IHG card as a great one to sign up for and keep for the long term.

 This post first appeared on Your Mileage May Vary